Google Fiber Review June 2026

 Does Google Fiber have data caps or contracts?

-No data caps and no annual contracts are two of the main reasons it scores so highly on value and customer experience.
+No. Google Fiber does not have data caps or service contracts.
+That simplicity is one of the main reasons it scores so highly on value and customer experience.

 JUSTIN WILSON